pclk/PopFigExpert/README.md

 If you have any questions, suggestions, or feedback regarding PopFigExpert, please feel free to reach out to the project maintainer at [your-email@example.com](mailto:your-email@example.com).

 Happy exploring with PopFigExpert!

+maybe i should start a nextjs project on benchmarking llms on your own questions.